Edoxaban is a type of medicine known as an anticoagulant.

 These are not all the side effects of edoxaban.
 For a full list see the leaflet inside your medicines packet.

-Some medicines and supplements can interfere with edoxaban.
+Some medicines can affect how edoxaban works.
 This can lead to serious side effects.

-Tell your doctor if you're taking these medicines before you start taking edoxaban.
+Tell your doctor if you're taking any of these medicines before you start taking edoxaban:

 - any other anticoagulant, such as warfarin or enoxaparin

-- drugs to treat fungal or bacterial infections, such as fluconazole, erythromycin or rifampicin
+- medicines to treat fungal or bacterial infections, such as fluconazole, erythromycin, clarithromycin or rifampicin

-- drugs to treat abnormal heartbeat, such as dronedarone, quinidine and verapamil
+- medicines to treat an irregular heartbeat, such as dronedarone, quinidine or verapamil

-- drugs to prevent organ rejection after a transplant, such as ciclosporin
+- medicines to prevent organ rejection after a transplant, such as ciclosporin

-- drugs used to treat epilepsy, such as carbamazepine, phenytoin and phenobarbital
+- medicines to treat epilepsy, such as carbamazepine, phenytoin or phenobarbital

 - non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or aspirin